GoogleContainerTools/kpt-functions-catalog/functions/go/remove-local-config-resources/README.md

 The function will execute as follows:

-1. Searched for defined resources in a package
+1. Searches for defined resources in a package
 2. Deletes the resources with the following annotation:
    `config.kubernetes.io/local-config: true`